cameronchafin/cameronchafin/README.md

 ## 👨‍💻 What I'm Currently Focused On...

-After a few quarters of courses in Python, I'm thrilled to be diving headfirst into web development.
-I'm currently improving my HTML, CSS, and Javascript skills with a focus on the MERN stack.
-I'm planning to start building a personal portfolio website to display my projects.
+After completing my first year of my CS degree, I am taking the summer to focus on honing my web development skills, building personal projects, and applying for internships for summer 2024.

 ---
 ### 🧰 Languages and Tools